deepak2233/deepak2233/README.md

 ---
 ## <b>Hi there</b> 👋,
 As a Senior Data Scientist at Bajaj Finserv, I use deep learning to solve various natural language processing (NLP) problems.
 My work includes improving search results, understanding queries better, and building systems that answer questions.
 I am currently working on integrating large language models (LLMs) to generate better responses for FAQ chatbots, helping to resolve customer queries more effectively.
 I also have experience in computer vision, where I work on detecting objects and handling data drift.
 This involves testing and improving models to perform well with different data.
 I use Python, machine learning algorithms, and data science techniques to create and deploy scalable and reliable solutions.

-I hold a Postgraduate Degree in Machine Learning and AI from the International Institute of Information Technology Bangalore, and a Bachelor's Degree in Computer Science Engineering from Chandigarh University.
-I have also earned multiple certifications and honours in artificial intelligence, machine learning, and linear algebra from prestigious institutions and organizations.
-I am passionate about learning new technologies and exploring innovative applications of deep learning in various domains.

 ---